ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 ### Plan out your tree

 As always, its good practice to plan out your tree.
-Use this work sheet to make decisions about the unspecified aspects of the tree and plan out how you would draw it.
-[TO DO: Make a worksheet to plan the tree]
+As you may have noticed your tree is entirely made up of triangles and rectangles which you have already implemented as functions.
+In your code you will need the coordinates at which you have to draw each of the triangles and rectangles and their respective parameters.
+Also some of the parameters o fyour tree (like its width) is left for you to decide.
+Use [this worksheet](/hwk/ic02/) to make decisions about the unspecified aspects of the tree and plan out the grid locations that are important to drawing your tree.

 ### Implement your `drawTree()` function